coryshaw/appifyWP_Pro/README.md

-Welcome and thanks for purchasing AppifyWP Pro!
-This is a premium WordPress theme designed for App developers to promote their apps online.
-If you need help you can email support@appifywp.com.

-REQUIREMENTS
+# AppifyWP Pro
+AppifyWP Pro is a WordPress theme for creating app landing pages that supports multiple apps, team members, and more.

+Visit [appifywp.com](www.appifywp.com) for demos, info, and support forums.

+If you'd like to contribute, feel free to send a pull request.

+## Requirements

 - Wordpress 3.5 or higher
 - Self-hosted version of WordPress (wordpress.org not wordpress.com)
 - PHP 5 or higher

-APPIFYWP PRO INSTALLATION INSTRUCTIONS
+## Installation Instructions

 1) Install WordPress